Explore the great variety of museums in Lisbon to create a complete impression of the cultural and historical heritage of Portugal.

 Belem Tower is a fort on the shore of the Tagus River.
 The Belem Tower is built of limestone on a cliff.
 It consists of a bastion and a four-level building on the north side.

-The tower is one of the most recognizable sights in Portugal.
+The tower is one of the most recognizable sights in Portugal and a must-visit spot for a Lisbon day trip.
 Its construction looks amazing in the sun.
 It's no big surprise that both tourists and locals come here to enjoy the view.

 Travel tip: The upper terrace offers a picturesque view of the river's flow and the city's panorama.
 The landscape is stunning when you can admire the vibrant sunset.